Skip to main content

 • Prerequisite: World History and Geography

 This course is the study of the structure, purpose, and operations of federal, state, and local governments.
 This course teaches students the rights and responsibilities of individual citizenship.
-This is a 9-week course (½ semester) paired with Physical Education (½ semester) to complete a full semester of coursework.
+This is a 9-week course (½ semester; ½ credit) paired with College and Career Prep to complete a full semester of coursework.

 Economics (12)